wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

 Description of query return fields:

-- `initialized` - boolean keeper initialized
+- `initialized` – boolean: Waves Keeper is initialized.
-- `locked` - boolean keeper in wait mode
+- `locked` – boolean: Waves Keeper is locked (password required).
-- `account` – current account, if the user allowed access to the website, or null
+- `account` – current account, if the user allowed access to the website, or `null`.
-- `network` – current Waves network, node and matcher addresses
+- `network` – current Waves network, node and matcher addresses.
-- `messages` – signature request statuses
+- `messages` – signature request statuses.
-- `txVersion` – available transaction versions for each type
+- `txVersion` – available transaction versions for each type.

 Possible errors:

-- `{ message: "Init Waves Keeper and add account" }` – Waves Keeper is not initialized
+- `{ message: "Init Waves Keeper and add account" }` – Waves Keeper is not initialized.
-- `{ message: "Add Waves Keeper account" }` – Waves Keeper accessed, but there are no accounts
+- `{ message: "Add Waves Keeper account" }` – Waves Keeper accessed, but there are no accounts.
-- `{ message: "User denied message" }` – the user denied the website operation with Waves Keeper
+- `{ message: "User denied message" }` – the user denied the website operation with Waves Keeper.

 ### notification

-Send message to keeper.
+Send message to Waves Keeper.
 You can send message only 1 time in 30 sec for trusted sites with send permission.

 `notification` facilitates input of the following data:

-- `title` - string (20 chars max) (required field)
+- `title` – string, 20 chars max (required field)
-- `message` - string (250 chars max) (optional field)
+- `message` – string, 250 chars max (optional field)

-return Promise
+Returns `Promise`.

 Example: